 If you live in an area that has four distinct seasons and all of them are very different from one another, your weather will change drastically while living full-time in your RV.

-You’re going to have hot days where you can’t wait to get out of your vehicle because it’s too warm and freezing days when all you want is a sweater to keep you cozy.
+You’re going to have hot days when you can’t wait to get out of your vehicle because it’s too warm and freezing days when all you want is a sweater to keep you cozy.

 RVing is a great way to see the country, but it’s not for everyone.